snurr-group/gRASPA/Examples/Simplify_Force_Field_Files/readme.md

 Cleaning up (simplify) the force field files using python scripts.
-It reads what framework/adsorbates you are going to use, and remove every used element from the files below.
+It reads what framework/adsorbates you are going to use, and remove every unused element from the files below.

 -- force_field_mixing_rules.def
 -- pseudo_atoms.def